PetropoulakisPanagiotis/nearest-neighbor-search/README.md

 * Hypercube Euclidena / Cosine
 * Exhuastive search

+# Installation
+* Clone this repo to your local machine using https://github.com/PetropoulakisPanagiotis/neighbors-problem.git

 # How It Works
 * Lsh: Each model stores the data points in L hash tables.
 Every new query is hashed and it is <br />  compared with the data of one specific bucket
 * Hypercube: Each model stores the data points in a hypercube.
 Every new query is hashed and it is <br /> compared with the data of one or more(neighbor vertices) vertices.